10 Best Concrete Stains of 2023 – Reviews & Top Picks

 Sealer

-After you’ve concrete stained the surface, it doesn’t mean that your job is complete.
-A sealer is mostly used after acid-based stains to give the concrete an extra layer of protection from ultraviolet light and moisture.
-You can also use it after applying a water-based stain to ensure even more protection.
+It doesn’t mean your job is complete after concrete-staining the surface.
+A sealer is used after acid-based stains to give the concrete an extra layer of protection from ultraviolet light and moisture.
+You can also use it after applying a water-based stain to ensure more protection.

 - Related Read: Concrete Stain vs Epoxy: What’s the Difference?